maxatome/go-testdeep-site/docs_src/content/operators/All.md

 See above for details.

 Returns true if the test is OK, false if it fails.

+If "t" is a *T then its Config is inherited.

 *args...* are optional and allow to name the test.
 This name is used in case of failure to qualify the test.
 If `len(args) > 1` and